-Our vision is to embody diversity not only in terms of ethnicity, but also age, gender, sexual orientation, gender identity, religion and socio-economic background.
+Our vision is to embody diversity not only in terms of ethnicity, but also age, gender, sexual orientation, gender identity, religion, abilities, and socio-economic background.
 In addition, we welcome many students who are the first in their families to attend college or graduate school.

 We also recognize that it is our responsibility as legal educators to help bring greater diversity to the legal profession.
 We reflect this commitment through the work of our Admissions Office, through the Dean’s Diversity Board, which helps guide initiatives related to diversity, and through the Office of Student Affairs, which oversees multicultural affairs-related programs on a day-to-day basis.

 Widener Law Commonwealth is proud to support the ABA Commission on Disability Rights, and has signed its Pledge on Disability Diversity in the Legal Profession.
 The pledge affirms our commitment to diversity in the legal profession, which includes people with mental, physical, and sensory disabilities.